Own-Data-Privateer/hoardy-web/README.md

 Cons:

 - to do what `Hoardy-Web` does, you will have to manually enable it for each browser tab;
-- opening a link in a new tab will fail to archive the first page as you will not have Network Monitor open there yet; and then
+- opening a link in a new tab will fail to archive the first page as you will not have Network Monitor open there yet;
-- you will have to check all your tabs for new data all the time and do \~5 clicks per tab to save it; and then
+- you will have to check all your tabs for new data all the time and do \~5 clicks per tab to save it;
 - [`HAR`](./doc/data-on-disk.md)s are `JSON`, meaning all that binary data gets encoded indirectly, thus making resulting `HAR` archives very inefficient for long-term storage, as they take a lot of disk space, even when compressed;
 - and then you'll still need something like this suite to inspect the generated archives;
 - and then you'll still need some more tools to use those archives for Wayback Machine-like replay and generation of website mirrors.